JoseFabioGuimaraes/Alura-SpringBoot-samples/SpringBoot - SpringWeb/APIScreenMatch/README.md

 ## API Integration

 -   **OMDB API**: Used to fetch detailed information about TV series and their episodes.
-The API key needs to be configured as mentioned in the Setup Instructions.
 -   **Google Gemini AI API**: Used for translating series synopses from English to Portuguese.
-Requires a `GEMINI_API_KEY` in the `.env` file.

 ## Database Configuration